java-wanted/jupik/06-collections/COLLECTIONS.md

   Return NULL if *peek* is called on an empty queue.
 Rise the exception *IndexOutOfBoundsException* on *poll* in the such case.

+### Interwiew about Collections

+The following question MUST BE answered to pass interview about Java Collection Framework:

+- Describe the hierarchy of the Java Collections Framework.

+- What is the differenes of types LinkedList and ArrayList?

+  To answer that the later is based on an array and the former is based on a linked structure is not correct.
+It MUST BE answered that the former MUST grant the time complexity *O(1)* to add an element at the head or at the tail of the collection and to accees the previous and the next element to a current one.
+And the later MUST grant the time complexity *O(1)* to access an i-th element of the collection.

+- What are cases when it is right to use LinkedList and what are cases when it is right to use ArrayList?

+  To answer that LinkedList MUST BE used when it is required to add elements at the tail and at the head frequently is not correct.
+  And to answer that the ArrayList is usually could be used instead usual array is wrong.
+Instead, the time complexity MUST BE taken into account.
+Namely, ArrayList MUST BE used if it is strongly required to provide a random access to elements of a collections.
+Especially if the number of element in the collection is limited.
+Otherwise, LinkedList MUST BE preffered.
+Take into account that ArrayList keeps referencies and data are not kept in lines of the CPU cache.

+- What are differencies of collections List and Set?

+  To answer that it is not possible to keep repeated elements in Set is just wrong.
+And the answer that there are not operations in Set to access an element by its index is not correct.
+Instead, it MUST BE answered that the List describes an ordered set of elements but sets describes an unordered one.

+- There is no operation get in Set.
+How to print all elements of a Set onto a terminal?

+- List main implementations of the collection Set.
+What are their differences?

+  It is wrong to answer that elements of HashSet are kept without an order.
+And it is not correct to answer that elements of TreeSet are kept sorted.
+The same way it is wrong that elements of a LinkedHashSet are kept in the order they have been added.
+Actually, the above is about the order the elements could be traversed with the Iterator.

+  At the first there are two main implementations only, TreeSet and HashSet.
+  A search tree is used to keep elements in the former.
+And an array indexed by hash codes of elements are used in the later.
+So that, the former grants the time complexity *O(log n)* to access any element in average and the later could provide the time complexity *O(1)* to access any elements in some cases.

+- Let there is a class User with the only field of the type String.
+How instances of this class would be ordered by TreeSet.

+- What are operations *equals* and *hashCode*?
+What are they purporse?

+  It is wrong answer that the operation equals is intended to compare instances againts values of their fields.
+And it is wrong to answer that hashCode return a numeric implementation of an instance.
+Indeed, there is no mapping from a hash code to an instance.

+  The right answer is that the operation equals allows to implement comparison of some objects in a required way.
+And the operation hashCode is a functional that provides a numberic characteristics of an object.

+- What are rules for operations *equals* and *hashCode*?

+  It is not correct to list that if equals implemented than hashCode must be implemented also, that if hash codes different objects must not be equal.
+  The right answer is that some collections rellies that equals returns True, the related objects MUST HAVE equal hash codes.

+- What is intention of the collection Map?

+  It is not correct to answer that Map intended to keep key-value pairs of objects.
+The right answer is that the Map is an assoative arrays, i.e. it maps a set of objects, keys, to an other set of objects, values.

+- Is it possible that to equals keys or to equals values are kept in a Map?

+  It is just not correct to answer that there could not be two equals keys in a Map.
+The right answer is that set of keys is an unordered set.
+If so, it has no meaning to ask about equal keys at all.

+- How is HashMap organased?

+  It is wrong to list that an array of sixteen elements is created and so on.
+  Also, the implementations could be different.
+The right answer is that the word hash means that elements are kept in an array indexed by their hash codes.
+Although, it is not bad to notice that a set of elements has equals hash codes an other data structure is used to keep them within the related element, bin, of the array.

+- How are collisions are solved in HashMap?

+  It is not very correct to describe an implementation of HashMap unconditionally, Probably, it is right to answer that elements with equal hash codes are kept in an other data structure.
+And just notice that a linked list or a search tree are used in the openjdk one.

+- How an element could be lost in HashMap?

+  It is wrong to answer that it happens if hash code of an element would be modified.
+The right answer is that it is not possible except some critical system error or a bug in an implementation.
+But it is not bad to mention that an element of a coullection could be not accessable if its hash code will be modified.

+- How is HashSet organased?

+  It is not correct to answer that a HashSet is based on a HashMap.
+The right answer is that elements of a HashSet are kept in an array indexed by their hash codes.

+- What are the time complexitly of operations on ArrayList, LinkedList, HashSet, TreeSet and HashMap?

+  It is just wrong that to insert or to delete an element from a specific position of a LinkedList has the complexity *O(1)*.
+Actually, *O(1)* is granted to access an element of the current position only.

+  It is wrong that insertion of an element at the tail of an ArrayList has the complexity *O(1)*.
+ArrayList MUST grant *O(1)* to access an element of the collection.
+So that, addition element at its tail requires *O(log n)* in average.
+And it is wrong to answer that addition of an element into HashSet and HashMap has the complexity *O(1)* also.
+Take attention that there is the load factor, a relation between the number of elements and the number of bins of the underlaid array.
+Indeed, it is implementation dependant, but it is better to answer that it is *O(n)* in general.